Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Discussion

 \subsection{Positioning Relative to Existing Regulation and Literature}

 \paragraph{§ 14a~\acs{EnWG}} The German Energy Industry Act, § 14a~\ac{EnWG} \cite{Para14a}, permits \acp{DSO} to curtail controllable loads (\ac{EV} charging stations, heat pumps) in congestion situations in exchange for reduced grid fees.
 The practical exercise of this right requires the \ac{DSO} to identify congestion reliably and in near-real-time.
-The present results indicate that, at the current \ac{SMGW} rollout minimum ($\rho \approx 13\,\%$), a \ac{DSO} relying on K3-based \ac{SE} would observe voltage errors of $6$--$35\,\%$, making reliable congestion identification impossible.
-Even under K2, voltage-band violations near the $0.95\,\text{p.u.}$ threshold may go undetected in rural networks where $f_V^{p99}$ exceeds $3\,\%$.
+The present results indicate that, at the current \ac{SMGW} rollout minimum (${\approx}\,15\,\%$ penetration), a \ac{DSO} relying on K3-based \ac{SE} would observe median voltage errors of $6$--$42\,\%$, so reliable congestion identification is impossible.
+Even under K2, voltage-band violations near the $0.95\,\text{p.u.}$ threshold may go undetected in rural networks where $f_V^{p99}$ exceeds $3\,\%$ (\mbox{$3.6\,\%$} under poor equipment).
 The § 14a mechanism therefore presupposes a level of grid observability that the current rollout trajectory does not provide in \ac{DER}-dense scenarios.

 \paragraph{\acs{MsbG}} The \ac{MsbG}~\cite{MsbG} defines mandatory \ac{SMGW} rollout for end consumers exceeding specific annual consumption thresholds.
 While this creates a bottom-up trajectory for \ac{SMGW} deployment, it is decoupled from \ac{DER} expansion: rollout obligations are triggered by consumption, not by congestion risk.
 A household with an \ac{EV} charger and a heat pump may consume less annual energy than the statutory threshold yet generate disproportionate peak loads that drive transformer overloading.
 As \ac{DER} penetration increases, more scenarios will require grid monitoring, but the \ac{MsbG} rollout trajectory does not account for this.